Tom Keating (American football)

-Thomas Arthur Keating (September 2, 1942 – August 31, 2012) was an American football player who played at the defensive tackle position.
-He played college football for the University of Michigan from 1961 to 1963.
-He also played 12 seasons of professional football in the American Football League (AFL) and National Football League (NFL) from 1964 to 1975.
+Thomas Arthur Keating (September 2, 1942 – August 31, 2012) was an American professional football defensive tackle.
+He played college football for the Michigan Wolverines from 1961 to 1963 and played 12 seasons in the American Football League (AFL) and National Football League (NFL) from 1964 to 1975.
 He was an AFL All-Star in 1966 and 1967, a key to the 1967 Oakland Raiders' defensive line that led the team to a 13–1 record and the 1967 AFL Championship, and was considered "the premier tackle in the old American Football League".
 He was known for his use of a distinctive four-point stance in which he lined up with both hands on the ground.

-Early years
+Early life

 Keating was born in Chicago in 1942.
 He attended St. Mel High School in Chicago.

-University of Michigan
+College career

 Keating enrolled at the University of Michigan in 1960 and played college football at the tackle position on head coach Bump Elliott's Michigan Wolverines football teams from 1961 to 1963.
 As a junior, he started eight of nine games at left tackle for the 1962 Michigan Wolverines football team that compiled a 2–7 record and finished in last place in the Big Ten Conference.
 As a senior, he started all nine games at left tackle and was selected as the Most Valuable Player on the 1963 Michigan Wolverines football team that compiled a 3-4-2 record and finished in fifth place in the Big Ten Conference.

-Professional football
+Professional career

 Buffalo Bills

-Keating was selected by the Buffalo Bills in the fifth round (34th overall pick) of the 1964 American Football League Draft.
+Keating was selected by the Kansas City Chiefs in the fifth round (34th overall pick) of the 1964 American Football League draft.
+The Buffalo Bills immediately traded for him because Bills' management and ownership firmly believed that they could sign Tom and not lose him to the NFL.
+The strategy paid off in May 1964 when Tom signed with the Bills.
 He spent the 1964 and 1965 AFL seasons as a backup player for the Bills, appearing in three games in 1964 and six games in 1965.